 One-time direct and incremental transaction costs incurred by the Company were recorded based on the activities to which the costs relate and the structure of the transaction.
 Costs of \$27.8 million allocated to the issuance of equity were recorded as a reduction of equity raised, presented in additional paid in capital, while costs of \$4.8 million allocated to the liability classified warrants were charged to expense.
-On the Closing Date, each holder of Momentus Inc. preferred and common stock received approximately 0.2467416 shares of the Company's Class A common stock, par value \$0.00001 per share.
+On the Closing Date, each holder of Momentus Inc. preferred and common stock received approximately 0.2467416 shares of the Company's Common Stock, par value \$0.00001 per share.
 See Note 11 for additional details of the Company's stockholders' equity (deficit) prior to and subsequent to the Merger.

-All equity awards of Momentus Inc. were assumed by the Company and converted into comparable equity awards that are settled or exercisable for shares of the Company's Class A common stock.
-As a result, each outstanding stock option was converted into an option to purchase shares of the Company's Class A common stock based on an exchange ratio of 0.2467416, and each outstanding restricted stock award was converted into restricted stock awards of the Company that, upon vesting, may be settled for shares of the Company's Class A common stock based on an exchange ratio of 0.2467416.
+All equity awards of Momentus Inc. were assumed by the Company and converted into comparable equity awards that are settled or exercisable for shares of the Company's Common Stock.
+As a result, each outstanding stock option was converted into an option to purchase shares of the Company's Common Stock based on an exchange ratio of 0.2467416, and each outstanding restricted stock award was converted into restricted stock awards of the Company that, upon vesting, may be settled for shares of the Company's Common Stock based on an exchange ratio of 0.2467416.

-Outstanding private warrants of Momentus Inc. common stock were also converted into warrants to purchase shares of the Company's Class A common stock based on an exchange ratio of 0.2467416.
+Outstanding private warrants of Momentus Inc. common stock were also converted into warrants to purchase shares of the Company's Common Stock based on an exchange ratio of 0.2467416.

-Each public and private warrant of SRAC that was unexercised at the time of the Merger was assumed by the Company and represents the right to purchase one share of the Company's Class A common stock upon exercise of such warrant.
+Each public and private warrant of SRAC that was unexercised at the time of the Merger was assumed by the Company and represents the right to purchase one share of the Company's Common Stock upon exercise of such warrant.
 See Note 11 for more information.